 Trivia: WWE banned the use of baby oil at events in 2014.
 The reason for the ban is apparently because it doesn’t look good on HDTV.

-Vince McMahon was on commentary alongside Mr. Perfect and didn’t appear to be enthused by the accidental elimination.
+Vince McMahon was on commentary alongside Mr. Perfect, and he didn’t appear to be enthused by the accidental elimination.
 Vince didn’t acknowledge that The Ringmaster had been eliminated by Fatu and wanted to ignore it until Mr. Perfect mentioned it, leaving Vince with no real choice but to respond.

 "What happened to The Ringmaster?"
 Mr. Perfect asked Vince on commentary.

 Steve Austin is a class act when he looks back on the incident.
-He could quite easily blame Fatu for going a bit too hard with the clothesline but doesn’t do so.
-Austin went over the elimination gone wrong on his podcast The Steve Austin Show:
+He could easily blame Fatu for going a bit too hard with the clothesline but doesn’t do so.
+Austin went over the elimination gone wrong on his podcast, The Steve Austin Show.

 Stone Cold continues to explain how this affected the other superstars in the ring.

-While it all turned out well in the end for that match, and for Steve, for that matter, he was never behind The Ringmaster gimmick.
-He wanted a change and that’s exactly what he got.
-Making the transition from The Ringmaster to Stone Cold Steve Austin was instrumental to his success, and he went on to win his next Royal Rumble in 1997, again in 1998 and a record third time in 2001.
+While it all turned out well in the end for that match and Steve, he was never a fan of The Ringmaster gimmick.
+He wanted a change, and that’s exactly what he got.
+Making the transition from The Ringmaster to Stone Cold Steve Austin was instrumental to his success, and he went on to win his next Royal Rumble in 1997, again in 1998, and a record third time in 2001.

 Stone Cold’s WWE career didn’t begin the way he had envisioned with the accidental elimination, but it certainly didn’t hurt him going forward.
 From The Ringmaster to someone who generated millions of dollars for the company, it really was a remarkable transition.